Coronavirus (COVID-19) - What you need to know

 - Avoid evictions as long as tenants follow the advice and support from housing officers.

-5. More parking options for key workers and residents making essential journeys
+5. More parking options for key workers, volunteers and residents making essential journeys

-- All NHS and social care staff can apply for a free permit in all Swindon Borough Council surface level car parks and on-street pay and display parking bays.
+- All NHS staff, social care staff, charities and volunteer groups can apply for a free permit in all Swindon Borough Council surface level car parks and on-street pay and display parking bays.
+The scheme is not currently open to people who aren't working in one of these roles.

 - Penalty Charge Notices won’t be issued to resident permit holders for parking in shared use bays, resident bays and limited waiting bays within your zone.

-- Penalty Charge Notices will only be issued to cars parked dangerously, on yellow lines, in disabled bays or to non-permit holders.
+- Penalty Charge Notices will only be issued to cars parked dangerously, on yellow lines, in disabled bays, to non-permit holders, or in car parks with no payment or permit.

 - Resident permit holders displaying their resident permit can park in the nearest surface level car park to their home (not in barrier-controlled car parks).